The Connection Between Insomnia And Addiction

-In today’s modern world, insomnia has proven to be a common occurrence.
+In today’s modern world, insomnia is relatively common.
 At least 25% of Americans experience symptoms of the disorder each year.
-Due to the multitude of stress from working long hours, constantly being connected via smartphones, and the high cost of living, it’s no wonder that sleep evades a large portion of the population.
+Considering the stress of working long hours, constantly being connected via smartphones, and having to afford a high cost of living, it’s no wonder that sleep evades a large portion of the population.
 These problems are magnified when insomnia and addiction are present at the same time.

 What Is Insomnia?

 Insomnia is a common sleep disorder that regularly affects millions of Americans each year.
-Insomnia can make it hard for someone to fall asleep, to stay asleep, or cause an individual to wake up too early and not be able to get back to sleep.
+Insomnia can make it hard for someone to fall asleep or to stay asleep; it can also cause an individual to wake up too early and not be able to get back to sleep.
 The disorder significantly affects a person’s mood, psychological state, and ability to function during the day.

 There are two types of insomnia: acute insomnia and chronic insomnia.
-Acute insomnia occurs when symptoms last only a few nights and often happens because of life circumstances, such as not being able to fall asleep due to a big exam the next morning or after receiving stressful news.
-This type of insomnia is extremely common, and many people have experienced it at least once in their lives.
-Chronic insomnia, on the other hand, is disrupted sleep that occurs at least three nights per week and lasts for at least three months.
-Unlike the acute condition, the underlying causes of chronic insomnia are often linked to other medical or psychiatric issues.
+Acute insomnia occurs when symptoms last only a few nights; it often happens because of life circumstances, such as not being able to fall asleep due to a big exam the next morning.
+This type of insomnia is extremely common, and many people have experienced it at least once.
+Chronic insomnia, on the other hand, is disrupted sleep that occurs at least 3 nights per week and lasts for at least 3 months.
+Unlike the causes of the acute condition, the underlying causes of chronic insomnia are often linked to other medical or psychiatric issues.

-Insomnia is usually a result of stress, life events, or habits that disrupt sleep.
-Although emotional issues are typically the culprit behind the majority of insomnia cases, simple daytime habits such as drinking too much caffeine can also disrupt circadian rhythm and induce insufficient sleep.
+Insomnia can be the result of stress, life events, or habits that disrupt sleep.
+Although emotional issues are typically the culprit behind the majority of insomnia cases, simple daytime habits such as drinking too much Caffeine can also disrupt circadian rhythm and cause insufficient sleep.